Featuring Special Guest, Dr. Patrick McGrath

 How to motivate yourself to do the difficult things

-Dr. Patrick: …how do you get someone to do something that’s really hard and look forward to it and enjoy it?
+Dr. McGrath: …how do you get someone to do something that’s really hard and look forward to it and enjoy it?
 When I use motivational interviewing in a therapy session, one of the things I say to people all the time is you can spend the rest of your life sitting next to your tombstone wondering when you’re going to be six feet under it.
 Or you could live your life and on the day of your death look at your tombstone and think – WOW, what a party that was.

 Either way, you’re going to be six feet under it at some point, how you going to approach it is what’s most important, right?
 I can’t stop the inevitable that’s going to happen at some point.
 But do you want to live the rest of your life worrying about when it’s going to happen?
 Or do you want to enjoy your life and do what you want to do?
 Rather than whatever intrusive thought or image or urge that might be popping into your head is telling you what to do?